Waterbody enhancement using shapefiles

-In order to acquire highest quality True Orthos and Meshes, SURE software provides the possibility to crop & replace sparse and noisy data generated on water bodies with smooth data interpolated from 3D polygons.
-These 3D polygons can be specified in terms of shape files (e.g. along coastlines, lakes, rivers, etc.), where each polygon vertex also has an attached height value (z coordinate).
+In order to acquire the highest quality True Orthos and Meshes, SURE software provides the possibility to crop & replace sparse and noisy data generated on water bodies with smooth data interpolated from 2D and 3D polygons.
+These polygons can be specified in terms of shapefiles (e.g. along coastlines, lakes, rivers, etc.), where each polygon vertex also has an attached/approximated height value (z coordinate).
 During the DSM's interpolation stage and/or Cloud Filter processes the specified polygons will be applied to either the raw DSM's or the raw Dense Clouds on-the-fly, leading to enhanced 2.5D and 3D surface models.
 Note that the raw DSM's and dense clouds themselves will remain unaltered by this process.

 Follow these easy steps to enhance your surface models by applying water body polygons:

 Step 1 - digitize waterbody polygons

 In case shape files containing 3D polygons in the required format are already existing you can skip this step and directly move on to step 2.
 Otherwise, in order to digitize the 3D polygons, use any available data source, e.g.